jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 #### Systemd Service file

-This is an example of the service file installed in Ubuntu 20.04 for Apache2 Web Server located in `/lib/systemd/system/apache2.service`.
-All system services are installed in this location.
-The parallel location in `/etc/systemd/system/` will append and override system defined settings.
+This is an example of the service file installed in Ubuntu Desktop for Apache2 Web Server located in `/usr/lib/systemd/system/apache2.service`.

 ```bash
 #/lib/systemd/system/apache2.service